I think it’s safe to say that memes are now part of our collective Internet culture.

 Many companies are hiring skilled people with a healthy dose of humor, pop culture knowledge, and advanced internet skills to handle new media marketing.
 In fact, dank meme-making is often listed as one of the responsibilities of a new media professional.

-3. Open a Meme Compilation Channel on YouTube
+5. Start a Meme Compilation Channel on YouTube

 YouTube may seem like a strange place to make money with memes, but actually, video memes work so much better with YouTube.
 Like other social media networks, YouTube videos are easy to share and spread like wildfire.